Pretend you thought that garlic was just...garlic? It turns out there are several garlic varieties to choose from, and plenty to know about each type.

 You can plant garlic in the spring, but most gardeners should plant it in the fall.
 Just plant it before the frost.
 When it is planted in the fall, most gardeners find that the bulbs are larger and more full of flavor.

 Garlic plants require nitrogen so make sure to fertilize them if you see leaves turning yellow.
 Water the garlic every three to five days from mid-May to June, when they are actively bulbing.
 Most types of garlic take about 90 days to harvest.

-What's better: It is frost tolerant so it can grow throughout the year.
+What's better: It is frost tolerant so that it can grow throughout the year.

 Fun Facts About Garlic

-Sure, it's delicious in food, but it is also a helpful insect repellent, home remedy....and so much more.
+Sure, it's delicious in food, but it is also an effective insect repellent, home remedy....and so much more.

 - China produces the most garlic of all countries.